Inferolateral Trunk (ILT):

 Red=carotid; purple=extracranial MMA, pink=foramen spinosum; yellow=intracranial MMA; light blue=sphenoidal branch; dark blue=meningo-ophthalmic artery; green=accessory meningeal artery; white=foramen ovale branch of the ILT; brown=carotid stump

 ILT flow reversal into ICA to support AVM.
 Lateral and AP projections demonstrating prominent supply of ILT via accessory meningeal and foramen rotundum branches.
 The ILT flow is revesed due to presence of a large right frontal AVM.
-Following embolization (lower right lateral ICA injection), the ILT is now visible off the ICA with normal anterograde flow.
+Following embolization (lower right lateral ICA injection), the ILT is now visible off the ICA with normal antegrade flow.

 Red=ICA.
 Purple=ILT.
 Dark Blue= rotundum.
 Light blue=foramen ovale branch to the accessory meningeal artery.
 Yellow=accessory meningeal.